attishaj/Video_Store_PLSQL_Package/README.md

 The database consisted of the following essential tables:

 MEMBER(MEMBER_ID*, NMEMBER_NAME, EMAIL, PHONE_NUMBER, REGISTRATION_DATE, EXPIRATION_DATE, LAST_UPDATE_DATE);

 VIDEO(VIDEO_ID*, VIDEO_NAME, FORMAT, PUBLISH_DATE, MAXIMUM_CHECKOUT_DAYS);

 VIDEO_COPY(VIDEO_COPY_ID*, VIDEO_ID, STATUS);

 VIDEO_RENTAL_RECORD(MEMBER_ID**, VIDEO_COPY_ID**, CHECKOUT_DATE*, DUE_DATE, RETURN_DATE);

 Notes:
  * indicates primary key
  ** indicates foreign key relationship

 Tasks included:
 1. Creating a procedure called member_registration to add a new member to the MEMBER table.

 Must consider the following cases:
-  -The p_member_name is empty.
+  a.
+The p_member_name is empty.
-  -The p_email is empty.
+  b.
+The p_email is empty.
-  -The value of p_registration_date is greater than the current date.
+  c.
+The value of p_registration_date is greater than the current date.
-  -The value of p_registration_date is greater than the value of p_expiration_date.
+  d.
+The value of p_registration_date is greater than the value of p_expiration_date.

 2. Creating a procedure called update_expiration_date to update an existing member’s expiration date.
 Must consider the following cases: